danc1232/aggrescan/README.md

  - Asynchronously scans URLs or IPs* (scan type detected automatically)
  - Generates summary of completed scans in clean report format (colorless option available)
 <br>**email address scans to be added in future release*

+### Known Issues
+- Still need to provide a dummy "target" to check key status with -k option
+- Some scans (especially *urlscan*) cannot be reliably cancelled.
+Interrupts via Ctrl+C work eventually, you may just have to try a few times.

 ### Integrated APIs
 | API | Scan Type | API Limit(s) | Notes |